janssen70/datacollection/offline_install_guide.md

 For offline systems we need to prepare the set of required files up-front.
 This instruction assumes Debian package management.
 Of course, some file sharing mechanism must be present to make the files available on the target.

+**Important:** Replacing rsyslog using offline install is not as easy as installing axosyslog in the normal way

 Outline: